jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 ### 62 When payments under voluntary agreement cease to be payable
 (1) A party to a voluntary agreement that has been accepted by the Commissioner under this Act shall cease to be liable under this Act to make payments under the agreement from whichever is the earliest of the following days:
-  (a) in relation to an agreement for the payment of child support in respect of a qualifying child to a qualifying custodian,—
+  (a) in relation to an agreement for the payment of child support in respect of a qualifying child to a carer of the child,—
     (i) the day that the agreement expires:
     (ii) the day before the day on which the liable parent would cease to be liable to pay child support in respect of that child under section 25:
     (iii) the day before the day on which the agreement ceases to qualify for acceptance by the Commissioner in terms of section 48: